gmihaiescu/docker/seqware_dind/README.md

 * seqware/full\_dind
 * seqware/full\_pancancer\_dind

-Note that the notes omit the second seqware due to limits on the lengths of DockerHub repo names.
+Note that the the second seqware is skipped for these images due to limits on the lengths of DockerHub repo names.
+The first time you run a container, the corresponding image will automatically be downloaded from DockerHub.

 First, you're going to want a datastore directory and a workflow directory.